alanszlosek/voxeling/README.markdown

 * Object pool to reduce memory allocations and garbage-collection pauses
 * voxel-highlight replacement, but more work is needed
 * Simple run-length encoder/decoder (voxel-crunch did bitwise ops, and was buggy across node versions)
+* LRU cache for minimizing trips to the file-system or database for frequently requested chunks

 See it in action in the demo (Google Chrome only): http://voxeling.greaterscope.com